theilem/uavEE/README.md

 ```

 ## XPlane Plugin
-uavEE contains a plugin for XPlane11.
+uavEE contains plugins for XPlane11.
 It is configured through config files.
 Two config files are provided:

 sitl.json: